Energy in Iran: Electricity

-Energy forecast
+In 2021, Iran's electricity generation was primarily sourced from natural gas, accounting for 81% of total production.
+Oil contributed 14%, followed by hydropower at 4%, and nuclear power at 1%.
+Both coal and non-hydro renewable sources each made up less than 1% of the electricity generation mix.

+According to a 2022 U.S. Energy Information Administration (EIA) report, Iran has experienced escalating electricity demand driven by factors including illegal cryptocurrency mining, population growth, highly subsidized electricity prices, and fuel supply shortages.
+This increase in demand has been particularly acute during the peak seasons of summer and winter, putting significant strain on the nation's electrical infrastructure.
+As a result, Iran encountered notable power shortages in 2020 and 2021.
+During the summer of 2021, the situation intensified when electricity demand exceeded the available supply by nearly 12 gigawatts (GW).

 Subsidies

 Iran was estimated to have paid 19% of GDP for energy subsidies in 2019.

 Iran is the world largest energy subsidizer, leading to highly wasteful consumption patterns, price distortions in its economy, pollution and very lucrative contraband with neighboring countries because of price differentials.

 Environment

 Air pollution, much of which is from fossil fuels, is estimated to cause nearly 3000 deaths a year in Tehran alone.